Version 1.9 ©Alex Fung, August 2020.

 Study the molds.
 Most are useless.
 One of them can be used to cast the key to Wine Cellar, but you no longer need it now.
 The one on the bottom right is what you need.
 Use it on the machine to cast a Holy Symbol and it is already cool enough to grab.

 Follow the North-South corridor in the 1/F of St Tennor’s all the way to the North.
-There are side branches on both sides of you: on the left side branch there is a machine you can try to hide behind (not a very good shelter), and on the right side branch is an elevator down to the Winter Tunnels.
-The Winter Tunnels is a set of underground corridors and rooms where the Hammerites hide from the cold during the winter.
-Ignore them for now.
+There are side branches on both sides of you: on the left side branch, there is a machine you can try to hide behind (though not a very good shelter); on the right side branch, there is an elevator down to the Winter Tunnels.
+The Winter Tunnels are a set of underground corridors and rooms where the Hammerites hide from the cold during the winter.
+They can be accessed from nearly every building.
+Ignore the elevator for now.
 Go to the North end of the corridor, which is a big room with machines.
-Hopefully nobody is inside, but usually a Zombie is waiting (because once inside he will have difficulty finding his way out).
+Hopefully nobody is inside, but usually a Zombie is waiting (because once inside he would have difficulty finding his way out).

 Behind the small wooden box, you can see a chute leading through the West wall.
-If you find the box too obstructive, just carry it with you till you are outside.
+If you find that the box is blocking your way, just carry it with you till you are outside.
 Drop to the chute, crouch and move outside.
 Proceed to the next section.

-In St Tennor’s Backyard you can also see the Well that Brother Murus mentioned, but there is nothing inside.
-From the well, there is a narrow path going South.
-Look up and you see cross-shaped holes on the wall.
+At St Tennor’s Backyard you can also see the Well that Brother Murus mentioned, but there is nothing inside the Well.
+From the Well, there is a narrow path going South.
+Look up and you see a hole (which shapes like a cross, but is actually a hammer) on the wall at the South end.
 That is near the entrance to St Yora’s.
-We will be able to see the well from that hole when we are up there.
+We will be able to see the Well from that hole when we are up there.

 The room has also another door, with a toilet behind.
 Leave the Bath House.